 Here you can see an example of the NMR spectrum which has been folded several times to optimize digitization.
-To correct the severe lineshape problems and spinning sidebands, we will apply 'reference deconvolution':

-After having followed the menu 'Processing/Reference Deconvolution' and selected the region (which must be always a singlet):
+To correct the severe lineshape problems and spinning sidebands, we will apply 'reference deconvolution' by following the menu 'Processing/Reference Deconvolution'.
+After that you will notice that the mouse cursor will change to an integral curve; the next step will be to click&drag over the region of interest (which must be always a singlet) to display the Reference Deconvolution dialog box, from where additional settings can be applied: